SQL Server ORDER BY

 SQL Server ORDER BY - sort by one column

-In this example, because we did not specify ASC or DESC, the ORDER BY clause used ASC by default.
+In this example, we don’t specify ASC or DESC, the ORDER BY clause defaults to ASC.
+Therefore, the above query is equivalent to the following query:

 2) Sort a result set by one column in descending order

-The following statement sorts the customer list by the first name in descending order.
+The following statement uses the ORDER BY clause to sort customers by their first names in descending order:

 SELECT